sickoGG/myProject/README.md

 # Drug Monitoring System for Patient with Common Cold

-    - This tutorial will help you to install and set up the car damage detector web application on your system

 # Installation Steps for running on your local machine:

   - Download and install Python 3.6 or Anaconda 4 on your system as per your operating system [Download Python](https://www.python.org/downloads/release/python-360/) [Download Anaconda 4](https://www.anaconda.com/download/)